interledger-deprecated/tutorials/letter-shop.md

-Open a command line terminal and `git clone` https://github.com/interledger/tutorials, or if you prefer to download the code as a zip file, you can just visit that URL with your browser, click 'Clone or Download'.
+Open a command line terminal and `git clone` https://github.com/interledger/tutorials, or if you prefer to download the code as a zip file, you can just visit that URL with your browser and click 'Clone or Download'.
 On that URL you can also browse the JavaScript files online without downloading them.

 Assuming you now either cloned the repository, or unzipped your download, with your command